What Is a Shopper Profile: 8 Types of Shoppers

-Understanding your customers’ profiles—how they shop and what drives them to buy—will help you cater your store’s shopping experience to your unique shoppers’ needs and increase sales.
+Understanding your customers’ profiles—how they shop and what drives them to buy—will help you increase sales by catering your store’s shopping experience to your unique shoppers’ needs.

 1. The Bargain Hunter